embecosm/cuttletree/README.md

 low, then a serial input is coming, and the Arduino reads a single character to determine what to do.
 Any 7-bit printable character can be used (ASCII 0x20 thru 0x7e).

+Directory `common` has code common to both cuttlefish and seahorse implementations, directories `cuttlefish-serial` and `seahorse-serial` have the specific code, which is little more than a specification of the LED pin sequence and which pins need driving to fixed value.